speechbrain/speechbrain/README.md

  * Dropping chunks - [chunk drop example](cfg/minimal_examples/basic_processing/save_signals_with_drop_chunk.cfg)
  * Clipping - [clipping example](cfg/minimal_examples/basic_processing/save_signals_with_clipping.cfg)

-These augmentations are designed to be efficient, so that you can use them on data during training without worrying about saving the augmented data to disk.
+These augmentations are designed to be efficient so that you can use them on data during training without worrying about saving the augmented data to disk.
 This also allows using a dynamic training set that can change from epoch to epoch, rather than relying on a static set.
 In addition, all augmentations should be differentiable, since they are implemented as ```nn.Module```s.
 Finally, all augmentations have a ```random_seed``` parameter, to ensure that the augmentations are repeatable, and your results are comparable from experiment to experiment.

 Aside from adding noise, all augmentations work on a batch level for the sake of efficiency.
 This means that for smaller datasets and larger batch sizes, the diversity of augmentations applied may be limited.
 However, the fact that these augmentations can be different for different epochs can make up for this fact.